ChristopherBrum/rb130/study_guide.md

 ### Closures, binding, and scope

-**What is a closure?**\
+**What is a closure?**

-A closure is a programming concept where you can save a "chunk of code" and execute it at a later time.
-A closure creates "bindings" with all artifacts within scope of the closure at creation and these bindings can be referenced when the closure is later executed.
-A closure can be created by a blocks, Proc or lambda.
+- A closure is a programming concept where you can save a "chunk of code" and execute it at a later time.
+- A closure creates "bindings" with all artifacts within scope of the closure at creation and these bindings can be referenced when the closure is later executed.
+- A closure can be created by a blocks, Proc or lambda.

-**What is a binding?**\
+**What is a binding?**

-During creation of a closure a binding is created around all artifacts(methods, local variables, constants, etc.) that are within scope of the closure.
-These bindings can be referenced when the closure is executed, even if the artifacts are not within scope at the point of execution.
-The values associated with the artifacts can also be modified after the closure/binding is created and the updated value will be accessible by the block when invoked.
+- During the creation of a closure a binding is created around all artifacts(methods, local variables, constants, etc.) that are within scope of the closure.
+- These bindings can be referenced when the closure is executed, even if the artifacts are not within scope at the point of execution.
+- The values associated with the artifacts can also be modified after the closure/binding is created and the updated value will be accessible by the block when invoked.

 **What are Proc's and lambdas?
-How are they different?**\
+How are they different?**

 Proc's and lambdas are both Proc objects that we can use to encapsulate a block of code and bind its surrounding artifacts to be passed around and executed later, but they differ by:

 - Proc's have lenient arity and lambdas have strict arity.